ameboileau/Intro-to-Python/README.md

   - Weeks 2-3: Debugging simple code, practicing list indexing, for loops, while loops and if statements.
 Collatz conjecture, Fibonacci sequence, greatest common factor, and the first n prime numbers.
   - Week 4: Calculating the weight of an object, calculating the fixed monthly payment on a mortgage, calculating Canadian federal taxes.
 Calculating the Gaussian distribution of an array of numbers, calculating some useful statistics, calculating the velocity of an object using conservation of energy.
   - Week 5: Calculating probabilities related to dice tossing, manipulating a phone book, calculating the partial sums of convergent/divergent series.
+  - Week 6: Creating and editing a DataFrame of songs, a DataFrame of colours, and a DataFrame of monthly expenses.
+Loading a book DataFrame from Excel; writing functions to consume the book DataFrame more efficiently.
+Working with MSF DataFrames and computing certain important quantities.

 ## Extra Exercises:
 Here you will find extra exercises which should be shorter and easier than the ones found in the Exercises folder